Heat wave hacks: 16 ways to stay cool in the summer | News

 1. Pay attention to pulse points

-Placing ice cubes or running cool water on your body’s main pulse points (the inside of your wrists, back of the neck, temples and behind the knees) helps your body’s natural cooling system to work more efficiently by cooling the surfaces of the skin where blood circulates more closely.
+Placing ice cubes or running cool water on your body’s main pulse points (the inside of your wrists, back of the neck, temples, and behind the knees) helps your body’s natural cooling system to work more efficiently by chilling the surfaces of the skin where blood circulates more closely.

 2. Drink water